 To which I have mixed feelings.

-If these had been innocent people, or just people who were doing their own thing that didn't affect Trump and didn't affect me and didn't affect the government, I might say, yeah, don't law fare them.
+If these had been innocent people or just people who were doing their own thing that didn't affect Trump and didn't affect me and didn't affect the government, I might say, yeah, don't lawfare them.

-That's just gonna create more problems.
+That's just going to create more problems.

 That's what we wanted him to do.

-But there was a group of professional liars and uh insurrectionists, I would call them, who worked very hard to stop that.
+But there was a group of professional liars and insurrectionists, I would call them, who worked very hard to stop that.

-Now, if you law fare those guys, I'm totally okay with that, because you absolutely need um mutually assured destruction so that the next time the Democrats decide to law fare the next president, which they will, they'll at least think twice.
+Because you absolutely need mutually assured destruction so that the next time the Democrats decide to lawfare the next president, which they will, they'll at least think twice.

-And they're gonna say, all right, the last time we law fared a president, we didn't see it coming, but he became the president again, and then he got all of us back, and all the people who law fared him are in jail or pay a lot of money.
+And they're going to say, all right, the last time we lawfared a president, we didn't see it coming, but he became the president again.

 You can't let it go.

-The the things that they did to Trump and by extension to his supporters, you can't let that go.
+The things that they did to Trump and by extension to his supporters, you can't let that go.

-It whatever you have to do.
+Whatever you have to do.

 You cannot let that stand.